About this Project

-The Consultant Team has developed a master plan, born of various previous plans presented to the Advisory Committee, that conceptually defines what will become the ‘bones’, or foundation, for future improvements.
-The current, preferred concept proposes additional green space, a re-worked parking layout, an enhanced concession area, an amphitheater and performance plaza, a new family gathering area and shelter, a great lawn and large event space, a contemplative garden, a ‘Freedom Walk’ to be incorporated throughout the site, and a re-routing of the Riverwalk to create safe separation of activities that enhance both the popular angling area and the multi-modal trailway on the west side of the park.
+The Consultant Team developed a master plan born of various previous plans presented to the Advisory Committee that conceptually defines the ‘bones’, or foundation, for improvements.
+The plan proposed additional green space, a re-worked parking layout, an enhanced concession area, an amphitheater and performance plaza, a new family gathering area and shelter, a great lawn and large event space, a contemplative garden, a ‘Freedom Walk’ to be incorporated throughout the site, and a re-routing of the Riverwalk to create safe separation of activities that enhance both the popular angling area and the multi-modal trailway on the west side of the park.

 The first Public Meeting was held on March 21, 2012 at the Belle Center.
 The purpose of this meeting was to inform the general public about recent proceedings and to encourage the public to offer suggestions, concerns and input on a proposed concept for the Broderick Park Master Plan.
 Public comments were considered, and the July 12th public meeting will provide the opportunity for the public to see the final plan.

 Construction Underway at Broderick Park